 Using Container-Optimized OS

-Container-Optimized OS is the default node OS Image in Container Engine and the default node OS image for a Kubernetes deployment on Google Cloud Platform.
-See the Container Engine Quickstart for more information on using Container-Optimized OS with Container Engine.
+Container-Optimized OS is the default node OS Image in Kubernetes Engine and other Kubernetes deployments on Google Cloud Platform.
+See the Kubernetes Engine Quickstart for more information on using Container-Optimized OS with Kubernetes Engine.

 You can also use Container-Optimized OS to quickly bring up a Docker container on a Compute Engine instance with minimal setup.
 For more information, see Creating and Configuring Instances.